FoxeiZ/huflit_api/examples/make_ics/README.md

-# Make ics file to import into Google calendar or any online calendar that support this file.
+# Make an ics file to import into Google Calendar or any online calendar that supports this file..

 ## Configuration
 You need to install requirements.txt first to run any code.